 Though these aren’t necessarily apps for exercise, the proper amount of sleep and relaxation is crucial to living a healthy lifestyle.
 Pair it with weekly workouts and you are set.
 Make sure you’re getting the most out of your shuteye with these apps.

 Set your phone on your mattress, and it goes to work while you’re sleeping.
 It provides metrics that give you a snapshot of your sleep quality and has a fantastic alarm function.
 The app will wake you when you are in your lightest sleep, ensuring you wake feeling well-rested.
-Recent versions redesign the app visually, but do not add significant new features.
+Recent versions redesign the app visually but do not add significant new features.
 Among recent improvements are an improved partner link interface, as well as options with Sleep Aid content now streamable with instant listening.

-For some, background noise is essential for a night’s sleep.
-This app offers a wide variety of ambient noises, ranging from busy city streets and babbling brooks, to campfires and torrential downpours, along with a pretty slick interface.
+For some, background noise is crucial for a good night’s sleep.
+This app‘s slick interface offers a wide variety of ambient noises, ranging from busy city streets and babbling brooks to campfires and torrential downpours.

 Pzizz creates a different soundtrack every time you use it for sleeping, napping, or focus.
 These are designed to keep the app from becoming too familiar.
-A randomization algorithm that gives it more than 100 billion different sounds.
+The app uses a randomization algorithm that gives it more than 100 billion different sounds.
 Most are binaural beats and tones that help induce a state of relaxation.
 Pzizz Pro subscribers get a new app called Soundly included.
-The app has recently added a new dreamscape called Core and a new Focuscape called Rumination, and new male Narration for Mindful Breathing and Progressive Muscle Relaxation.
+The app has recently added a new Dreamscapes called Core and Wind Instrument, a new Focuscape called Rumination, and new male Narration for Mindful Breathing and Progressive Muscle Relaxation.

-This is a great app for tracking your daily moods, so you can better manage your stress and well-being.
-The app gives you the tools you need to break the cycle of whatever is causing you stress so that you achieve your goals one step at a time.
+This is a great app for tracking your daily moods so you can better manage your stress and well-being.
+The app gives you the tools you need to break the cycle of whatever is causing you stress so you can achieve your goals one step at a time.
 There are deep breathing exercises, positive visualizations, and meditations that are set to relaxing background sounds.
 A built-in health tracker steers you toward your daily health goals.
-The app is free to download and use, but you need to pony up $9 a month, or $54 per year, for complete access.
-The new version includes a new Feeling Better guided journey with original videos, audio exercises, and activities, new educational content based on cognitive behavioral therapy (CBT), and a new home base with dynamic content, allowing you to select immersive experiences.
+The app is free to download and use, but you need to pony up $9 a month or $54 per year for complete access.
+The new version includes a new Feeling Better guided journey with original videos, audio exercises, and activities; new educational content based on cognitive behavioral therapy (CBT); and a new home base with dynamic content, allowing you to select immersive experiences.
 Newer versions provide more dynamic and timely mindfulness meditations, videos, anti-stress resources, and free access to Sanvello premium.
 The app can now display multiple feed items and highlights to the Staying Socially Connected community to help people manage social distancing.

-If you ever felt like you needed a good night’s sleep, then this app may just be the one you’ve been looking for.
-You can select different sounds and melodies to create your own mix, and then you can combine them with a meditation exercise to help you relax and fall asleep.
-The app lets you create alarms, so you can use it as your alarm clock and can even run in the background, so it won’t stop playing even if you close it.
+If you ever felt like you needed a good night’s sleep, this app may be the ticket.
+You can select different sounds and melodies to create your own mix, and then combine them with a meditation exercise to help you relax and fall asleep.
+The app lets you create alarms, so you can use it as your alarm clock.
+It can also run in the background, so it won’t stop playing even if you close it.